top of page

 She/Her/Hers

 I love my job as a therapist.
-I love the journey of meeting every individual where they are on their journey and figuring it out with them; watching them grow, learn, make mistakes, build resiliency, deepen connection, and eventually reach a feeling of peace and wellness.
+I love the journey of meeting every individual where they are on their journey and figuring it out with them; watching them grow, learn, make mistakes, build resiliency, feel safe, deepen connection, and eventually reach a feeling of peace and wellness.
 I love working through these journeys because I’ve been there.
 I get it on a level that I couldn’t without living through it myself.
 I know the work it takes to get through, the grit and the vulnerability, therefore I work best with people who are “sick and tired of feeling sick and tired” that they’re willing to make changes.
 I’m not here to “fix” you because you are not broken.
 I’m here to empower and encourage you and be ready to face what’s challenging.
 I am here with you and ready to help support you in the journey of healing and growing.

 I am endlessly passionate about mental health.
 I am fascinated and in awe of how interconnected our mind and our body are.
 Mental health is interwoven in every layer of our lives – culturally, physiologically, spiritually, socially, historically – and to work in the field of mental health is like a learning playground for my mind, my heart, and innate sense of curiosity.